xlol12x/Teamsoftware/readme.txt

 https://reincubate.com/camo/

 for controls:
-right hand controlls stick, in red box is the deadzone right hand only track on right of green line left hand only tracked on the left of the green line fist with right hand = x fist with left hand = y call me with left hand = A
+right hand controlls movement, in red box is the deadzone right hand only track on right of green line left hand only tracked on the left of the green line use config settings to select what gestures input select either keyboard or controller emulation

-base of middle finger used for right hand position
+base of middle finger used for hand position

 file- gesture.names and folder gestures in same dictionary